All Episodes

 And of course, the theory is only applied.

-No, we're the weird ones.
+Now, we're the weird ones.

-Given away the store right underneath their noses, they don't even see it, probably don't even care.
+They don't even see it, probably don't even care.

-Beaver Creek, Ohio, Ed.
+Beaver Creek, Ohio.

 Hello.

-Rush, thanks for having me in Megadiddos.
+Rush, thanks for having me in Mega Dittos.

 You bet, sir.

-The last week or so we've heard everything about why we should look at other options and not McCain.
+The last week or so, we've heard everything about why we should look at other options and not McCain.

-Here it looks like it doesn't, I should say it doesn't look like people are listening.
+Here, it looks like it doesn't, I should say it doesn't look like people are listening.

-He's got a three to one uh ratio on delegates.
+He's got a three-to-one ratio on delegates.

 Now, let's just assume he is our representative.

-Are we gonna turn around and now say, hold on, we like him because he's our GOP rep?
+After we've heard everything from your show, Neil Bortz, Sean Hannity, saying all the negative, are we going to turn around and now say, hold on, we like him because he's our GOP rep?

 That's their theory.